bigbio/pgatk/docs/use-cases.md

 ---

-## 1. Human Variant Protein Database from ENSEMBL
+## USE CASE 2: Human Variant Protein Database from ENSEMBL

 Build a variant protein database using ENSEMBL population variants (common SNPs and indels) for human proteogenomics searches.
 This is the most common starting